The unintended consequences of Negative Rate World Part II. An update.

 - The Japanese Ministry of Finance is printing more of the largest Y10,000 note, to cope with demand.
 Production will increase to 1.23 billion of the notes per year, up from a typical level of 1.05 billion.
 Cash held at home has thought to have increased by 14% in the last year.
 Partly this may be due to negative rates, but it also could be due to the introduction of a new identification number regime (“My Number”) linking tax and social security.
 (Source: Japan Times)

-- Here’s a link to the papers from a 2015 conference by the Centre for Economic Policy Research.
-The conference was called “Removing the Zero Lower Bound on Interest Rates” and includes not just the economic debates, but discussion of the implications for legal and payments systems.
+- The 2015 conference by the Centre for Economic Policy Research called “Removing the Zero Lower Bound on Interest Rates” included not just the economic debates, but discussion of the implications for legal and payments systems.

 - This link from 2012 from the New York Fed’s equivalent of The Bank Underground blog, Liberty Street Economics, is worth a read.
 Amongst other “disruptions” that might occur from negative rate environments, it suggests that large corporations who can’t physically hold enough cash to make it possible to withdraw it from banking systems, might financially innovate.
 They give the example of a special-purpose bank, with a vault full of physical cash, issuing cheques giving a claim on that cash.
 At some level of negative rates the SPV becomes able to charge a fee that makes it attractive to corporates to own a physically small cheque backed by cash held in a secure facility, rather than to keep their money in the traditional banking system.
 They also suggest that people might stop banking cheques – even if you try to pay somebody early, you might find you can’t get rid of your cash.
 In a final great quote the Fed says that “if rates go negative, we may see an epochal outburst of socially unproductive – even if individually beneficial – financial innovation”.